 Swinging at El Columpio de Ceiba

 It’s no secret that social media is amazing at making a place popular almost overnight.
 Someone posts a photo of something wonderful or beautiful or unusual, and then suddenly everyone has to go see it.
-El Columpio de Ceiba is one of those things that is all the rage now.
+El Columpio de Ceiba was one of those things that was all the rage pre-hurricane.
 We’ll tell you how you can get to it, “swing” to your hearts content, and get your own photo to post for all our your followers to see!